-It takes about an hour of travel into the cave with the guide informing about Mayan use of the cave, any artifacts and geology.
-At some point you reach areas rich with artifacts and skeletal remains.
-At the end you need to climb a ladder about 10 feet to see the chamber with a pretty complete skeleton of a Mayan sacrifice almost a 1000 years ago.
+It takes about an hour of travel into the cave with the guide informing about Mayan use of the cave, any artefacts and geology.
+At some point, you reach areas rich with artefacts and skeletal remains.
+In the end, you need to climb a ladder about 10 feet to see the chamber with a pretty complete skeleton of a Mayan sacrifice almost 1000 years ago.

 Caracol Mayan ruins